Contents On This Page

 3. Oleic Acid: You can find this Acid in different animals and vegetable fats.
 It’s an omega-9 fatty acid.

 Also, Oleic Acid is a chemical compound, which is present in olive oil — in an ample amount.
-This Acid is effective as an emulsifying agent; it’s also active as an emollient.
+This Acid is useful as an emulsifying agent; it’s also active as an emollient.

 4. Stearic Acid: This type of saturated fatty acid consists of an 18-carbon chain.
 And, this fatty acid is one of the most prevalent fatty acid, which nature can claim ownership of — in other words, it’s found in nature.